 We’ll be the first to point out that the native Windows 10 option is impressive; however, there are a variety of third-party apps that give you a bit more.
 With these apps, you can enjoy more definitive, grid-like changes to your windows so you can obtain all the tools you love so much (in the perfect size) and place them wherever you desire.
 Our recommendation is AquaSnap.

 AquaSnap lets its users develop and change as many split windows as necessary with a neat snap function that operates similarly to Windows 10.
-That being said, it’s slightly more flexible and consists of a few cool, extra tools such as snapping small windows together and other sweet gimmicks.
+It’s slightly more flexible, however, and consists of a few cool, extra tools such as snapping small windows together and other sweet gimmicks.